 2014 - October - Buyback and Demolition Scheme announced - The government announces the Loose Fill Eradication Scheme supported by a loan form the Commonwealth of $1 billion which will buyback affected properties at a market rate as at 28 October 2014 and demolish each affected house surrendered to the ACT Government to remove loose fill asbestos from the Canberrra community once and for all.

 2014 - July - The ACT became the first jurisdiction to mandate asbestos awareness training for all workers who might come into contact with asbestos (including the construction industry).

 2014 - June - The government establishes the Asbestos Response Taskforce, begins implementing asbestos assessments and delivery of emergency assistance to people affected.

 2014 - March - Improved disclosure of Mr Fluffy homes - Contract of sale and building and development applications now required by Environment and Planning Directorate to indicate when a home is affected by loose-fill asbestos insulation.

 2014 - February - Letter to Prime Minister from Chief Minister raising concerns about contaminated lands and loose fill asbestos insulation.

-2013 - Asbestos awareness advertising campaign - The ACT government ran asbestos awareness advertising over the Christmas period to coincide with the increase in DIY renovations.
+2013 - The ACT government ran an asbestos awareness advertising campaign over the Christmas period to coincide with the increase in DIY renovations.

-2012 - 2012-13 Budget - $142,000 allocated in 2012-13 for a dedicated resource to assist with the effective management of asbestos incidents in Canberra.
+2012 - $142,000 was allocated in 2012-13 for a dedicated resource to assist with the effective management of asbestos incidents in Canberra.
 These funds were to help improve coordination of asbestos removal incidents, and address future government risk and potential liabilities in relation to asbestos.

-2012 - Letter to Prime Minister from Chief Minister - In November the Chief Minister sought assistance to continue remediation of homes affected by loose fill asbestos insulation.
+2012 - In June 2012 and again in November 2012, the Chief Minister wrote to the Prime Minister seeking assistance to continue remediation of homes affected by loose fill asbestos insulation.

-2012 - ACT Government submission to the national review on asbestos management - The ACT Government made a comprehensive submission to the national review, outlining best practice asbestos management regime.
+2012 - The ACT Government made a comprehensive submission to the national review on asbestos management, outlining a best practice asbestos management regime.

-2012 - ACT election campaign commitments - "If re-elected in 2012, ACT Labor will … continue to ensure our workplace safety laws are the best in the country … continue to campaign on asbestos."
+2012 - ACT Labor election campaign includes commitments to "…continue to ensure our workplace safety laws are the best in the country" and "...continue to campaign on asbestos."